 Go back to church, when it’s safe.

 That’s all I’ve got, folks.
 I’m so grateful that I finished 2020, I can’t really muster up any more than that for 2021… not even me.
 So, on January 28th, I say… happy new year?
 I hope.

 It’s a Wonderful Life has long been one of my favorite Christmas movies and remains so, as our holiday film selection becomes increasingly over-saturated with emphasis on a depiction of Santa Claus, that no more resembles the historical Saint Nicholas than Disney’s Pocahontas resembles the 17th century twelve-year-old of the Powhatan tribe.*

 This is a 12-year-old.

 As a religious person, the overwhelming focus on Santa, by others of the Christian faith, baffles me.
 I don’t even want to do the Santa thing, anymore, because I feel the emphasis has become so skewed in favor of a cartoon character and materialism over the birth of theMessiah.
-Just last week, I told my grandmother that I wasn’t playing Dirty Santa, at the family party.
+A couple of years ago, I told my grandmother that I wasn’t playing Dirty Santa, at the family party.

 Me: “It’s just not fun for me and it’s expensive.”

 Grandma: “Well, that’s what Christmas is about, you know… giving each other gifts.”

 Me: “No, it’s not.
 Christmas is about Jesus and family.”